mabhi02/194-STAR/study.md

 ### **SQL Learning Tool Study Protocol**

+[go over study to find any needs for clarification and fixing] [once finished, email Fox, Garcia, and Norouzi to see if study is good] [make study an 1:15 max]

 #### **Objective**
 To evaluate whether the custom-built SQL Query Builder tool accelerates and improves SQL learning outcomes compared to traditional methods (documentation, lectures, static materials).